 What is the purpose of the MTM Program?

-Do you qualify for the MTM Program?
+How do you qualify for the MTM Program?

-What is a comprehensive medication review, and how can you request one?
+What is a Comprehensive Medication Review, and how can you request one?

-After the call we will send you a written summary of the discussion.
+After the call, we will send you a written summary of the discussion.
 The summary has a medication action plan that recommends what you can do to make the best use of your medicines, with space for you to take notes or write down any follow-up questions.
-You will also get a personal medication list that will include all the medications you are taking and why you take them.
-If you would like a copy of a blank personal medication list, please click here.
+You will also get a personal medicine list that will include all the medicines you are taking and why you take them.
+Download a blank copy of our personal medicine list form here.

 How can you get more information about the MTM Program?

-If you previously told us that you did not want to participate in the MTM Program, but have changed your mind and now wish to participate, please contact customer service.
+If you previously told us that you did not want to participate in the MTM Program, but have changed your mind and now wish to participate, please contact Customer Service.